-Dr. Page received her Doctorate of Osteopathic Medicine from the University of North Texas Health Science Center/Texas College of Osteopathic Medicine in 1992, after which she completed an additional year of training as an Undergraduate Teaching Fellow specializing in Osteopathic Manipulative Therapy.
+Dr. Page received her doctorate of osteopathic medicine from the University of North Texas Health Science Center, College of Osteopathic Medicine, in 1992, during which she completed an additional year of training as an undergraduate teaching fellow, specializing in osteopathic manipulative therapy.
 Following an internship at Northeast Community Hospital, Dr. Page practiced family medicine for seven years while working on her board certification in Neuromusculoskeletal Medicine.
-She has been practicing and developing her skills in that specialty for the last 15 years, and currently has a private solo practice serving the Fort Worth area.
+She has been practicing and developing her skills in that specialty for 23 years, and currently has a private solo practice serving the Fort Worth area.
 Dr. Page works on referrals by word of mouth only and makes house calls for patients with advanced disabilities.

-Sheila has been married for 25 years to Ray Page, D.O., Ph.D., oncologist, and has five children, ages 9-22, which she has primarily home schooled.
+Sheila has been married for 30 years to Ray Page, D.O., Ph.D., oncologist, and has 5 children, ages 14-27, whom she has primarily home schooled.
 She lives in Aledo, Texas, and is active in the St. Paul Lutheran Church.
-She has donated services to the Sudanese refugees who are living in the Dallas Fort Worth area.
+She has donated services to Sudanese refugees living in the Dallas-Fort Worth area.
 She loves gardening in her spare time.